awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-cli.md

 **To transcribe text**

 1. Copy your input speech to an S3 bucket\.
-The location must be in the same region as the endpoint that you are calling\.
+The location must be in the same Region as the endpoint that you are calling\.

-1. Create a JSON file named `test-start-command.json` that contains the input parameters for the [ StartTranscriptionJob ](API_StartTranscriptionJob.md) API\.
+1. Create a JSON file named `example-start-command.json` that contains the input parameters for the [ StartTranscriptionJob ](API_StartTranscriptionJob.md) API\.
 Enter a unique name for your transcription job under "TranscriptionJobName"\.

    ```
    {
-       "TranscriptionJobName": "unique job name",
+       "TranscriptionJobName": "job-name",
        "LanguageCode": "en-US",
        "MediaFormat": "wav",
        "Media": {